 What free boiler schemes are there?

 The government are looking to tackle fuel poverty through energy efficiency initiatives.
 One initiative, is the Energy Company Obligation, otherwise known as ECO4.
 The Energy Company Obligation is designed to help save money on householder’s energy bills, reduce carbon emissions, and help the environment.

 The Energy Company Obligation is an obligation placed by the government on to the energy companies to provide funding to qualifying households, for energy efficiency measures such as boiler replacements and insulation.

 If you are a low-income household on certain means-tested benefits and credits, you may be eligible for funding through the Energy Company Obligation.

 You can see a full list of the qualifying benefits here.

 You may also qualify for a free boiler and insulation, depending on the Local Authority area you live in.
 Local Authority Flex (LA Flex) is part of the Energy Company Obligation scheme.
 Your Local Authority can use flex to extend the criteria and help address specific needs of their residents.

 I am a pensioner; will I qualify for a free boiler?

-If you or someone in your household, is in receipt of Pension Guarantee Credit, you may be eligible for a free boiler through the Energy Company Obligation initiative.
+If you or someone in your household, is in receipt of Pension Guarantee Credit, you may be eligible for a free boiler as well as other energy-saving measures, through the Energy Company Obligation initiative.